infor-design/enterprise/src/components/cards/readme.md

 Our new code uses a new flex box based widget for the toolbar.
 Place the title in a section called `widget-header-section title`.
 And the buttons in a section like `<div class="widget-header-section custom-action">`.

-The icon used on cards should be a flipped icon labelled `icon-vertical-ellipsis` (not `icon-more`).
+The icon used on cards should use a flipped icon labelled `icon-vertical-ellipsis` (not `icon-more`).

 ```html
 <div class="card">